Attractions & Activities in Kalinzu Forest | Queen Elizabeth National Park

 Getting there

-By road: The journey from Kampala to Kalinzu forest takes about 6-7 hours’ drive via Kampala- Masaka- Mbarara- Bushenyi road and finally to Kalinzu forest.
-On the other hand, visitors who are in Queen Elizabeth national park just take a 45 minutes’ drive to get to Kalinzu forest
+By road: The journey from Kampala to Kalinzu Forest takes about a 6-7 hour drive via the Kampala-Masaka-Mbarara-Bushenyi road and finally to Kalinzu Forest.
+On the other hand, visitors who are in Queen Elizabeth national park just take a 45-minute drive to get to Kalinzu Forest.

-By air: Visitors especially those connecting Queen Elizabeth National park with Kalinzu forest can just take a flight to Mweya airstrip within mweya peninsular, do the park activities and then drive to Kalinzu forest for other activities.
+By air: Visitors, especially those connecting Queen Elizabeth National Park with Kalinzu Forest, can just take a flight to Mweya Airstrip within the Mweya Peninsula, do the park activities and then drive to Kalinzu Forest for other activities.

 Accommodation facilities

-Most visitors interested in a full exploration of kalinzu forest have to know that currently there are no lodges in the forest.
+Most visitors interested in a full exploration of Kalinzu Forest have to know that currently there are no lodges in the forest.
 However, visitors have a wide range of accommodation facilities within close vicinity to the forest and most of these lodges are situated in Queen Elizabeth National Park.
-These lodges range from luxury, mid-range, and budget which makes it easy for any visitor to have the desired rest during the tour.
-Some of these accommodations include; Mweya safari lodge, jacana lodge, park view safari lodge, Engiri game lodge, Enganzi game lodge, kingfisher lodge and many more all with different Amenities
+These lodges range from luxury to mid-range to budget, which makes it easy for any visitor to have the desired rest during the tour.
+Some of these accommodations include Mweya safari lodge, Jacana Lodge, Park View Safari Lodge, Engiri game lodge, Enganzi game lodge, kingfisher lodge and many more, all with different amenities.

-Conclusion: If you are planning a tour to Queen Elizabeth National Park for the tree climbing lions in Ishasha sector, boat cruise on the magnificent Kazinga channel, and game drive in the kasenyi plains, add a visit to Kalinzu forest to spend ample time with the primates in the wild, watch different bird species, tree species, among others and grab an overall experience within the wilderness of Uganda and as always “Achieve Global Safaris” is always here to make you fulfill your dream.
+Conclusion: If you are planning a tour to Queen Elizabeth National Park for the tree-climbing lions in the Ishasha sector, a boat cruise on the magnificent Kazinga channel, and a game drive in the Kasenyi plains, add a visit to Kalinzu forest to spend ample time with the primates in the wild, watch different bird species, tree species, and others, and grab an overall experience within the wilderness of Uganda and as always, “Achieve Global Safaris” is always here to make you fulfill your dream.